Loom Network (LOOM): dApp Building Platform for Ethereum

 Further, unlike most PoS models, Loom Network’s DPoS system is designed so its transaction finality is not dependent on all the network nodes competing for the chance to validate new blocks.
 By democratically choosing the delegates that will verify new blocks ahead of time, the DPoS consensus mechanism is designed to function much faster than a regular PoS system.
 This functionality allows Loom’s DPoS system to achieve transaction finality much faster than the average PoS-based blockchain, drastically improving network scalability by producing faster transaction confirmations with reduced network latency.
 Other projects that use DPoS include EOS, Cardano, Tron, Tezos, and Cosmos.

-Loom’s dAppChain as a Layer-Two Ethereum Scaling Solution
+Loom’s dAppChain as a Layer-2 Ethereum Scaling Solution

-In the blockchain world, layer one refers to the main underlying blockchain architecture, while layer two refers to a network built on top of layer one.
-For example, Bitcoin would be considered a layer-one system, while the Lightning Network would be considered a layer-two system.
-The Loom Network is a layer-two solution built on top of Ethereum (a layer-one solution).
+In the blockchain world, Layer 1 refers to the main underlying blockchain architecture, while Layer 2 refers to a network built on top of Layer 1.
+For example, Bitcoin would be considered a Layer-1 system, while the Lightning Network would be considered a Layer-2 system.
+The Loom Network is a Layer-2 solution built on top of Ethereum (a Layer-1 solution).

 Loom originated from a desire to create a simple, fast, and scalable middleware platform that could enable developers and corporations to build applications on the Ethereum network more efficiently.
 Middleware is often likened to “software glue.”
 Ethereum suffers from the same scalability problem that is quite common among many public blockchain networks — especially those that require multiple network nodes to verify each new block of transactions added to the blockchain.
 The different consensus methods that various blockchains choose to integrate in their respective protocols can significantly affect the rate at which consensus can be achieved, but all consensus mechanisms take time.
 The delicate balance of speed, decentralization, and security is what has become known in the blockchain world as the “scalability problem” (also known as the “scalability trilemma” or “blockchain trilemma”).
 This concept asserts that it is impossible to build a blockchain protocol that perfectly implements the three main characteristics — decentralized, secure, and fast — required to create a truly balanced, state-of-the art system that is optimized for widespread enterprise use.
 In other words, due to the scalability problem, compromises often need to be made on one or more of these three fronts.

 Various solutions to the scalability trilemma have been implemented over the past several years.
-Layer-one solutions are those that make direct changes to the layer-one blockchain protocol itself.
-An example of this kind of change would be increasing block size in order to pack more transaction data into each new block, with the goal of increasing network scalability and transaction finalization times.
+Layer-1 solutions are those that make direct changes to the Layer-1 blockchain protocol itself.
+An example of this kind of change would be increasing the block size in order to pack more transaction data into each new block, with the goal of increasing network scalability and transaction finalization times.
 However, one of the downsides of increasing overall block size is that each node must then process more data-intensive blocks to achieve finality.
-It can be argued that in this example, increased throughput ends up reducing decentralization, because many network participants will not have the power to process so much data efficiently making the barrier to entry too high for individuals and hobbyists while concentrating power in the hands of large and sophisticated enterprises.
+Arguably in this example, increased throughput could end up reducing decentralization because many network participants would not have the power to process larger blocks efficiently.
+In turn this might make the barrier to entry too high for individuals and hobbyists, while concentrating power in the hands of large and sophisticated enterprises.

-In contrast, layer-two scaling solutions work by increasing the speed of the network without significantly increasing the burden on individual nodes.
+In contrast, Layer-2 scaling solutions work by increasing the speed of the network without significantly increasing the burden on individual nodes.
 They accomplish this by moving a portion of the required data processing off of the main blockchain network — therefore also lowering the burden of individual network nodes’ network responsibilities in the process.
-Layer-two solutions do not alter the protocol at the base of the main blockchain, but instead increase operational efficiency by performing operations externally from the main blockchain.
-Because of this structure, layer-two systems are also known as “off-chain” systems.
+Layer-2 solutions do not alter the protocol at the base of the main blockchain, but instead increase operational efficiency by performing operations externally from the main blockchain.
+Because of this structure, Layer-2 systems are also known as off-chain systems.
 The off-chain process alleviates processing pressure from the base blockchain protocol, while still maintaining many of its security, decentralization, and transaction speed characteristics.

-Layer two solutions often exist as smart contracts built on top of the original blockchain.
+Layer-2 solutions often exist as smart contracts built on top of the original blockchain.
 As smart contracts, they have the ability to interact with external third-party software, and this software is where a portion of the network’s processing operations are migrated.
-Layer two development also allows for the creation of “childchains” or “sidechains,” which are secondary chains connected to the main blockchain.
+Layer-2 development also allows for the creation of “childchains” or “sidechains,” which are secondary chains connected to the main blockchain.
 Sidechains can handle complex processing tasks and even host entire dApps — all while minimally interacting with the base layer blockchain they are anchored to.
-This is exactly the type of system that the Loom Network provides for developers building decentralized applications on the Ethereum blockchain.
-Decentralized applications that are built using the Loom Network platform are given a dedicated dAppChain, which becomes their own unique sidechain built on top of the Ethereum blockchain.
+This is exactly the type of system that the Loom Network provides for developers building dApps on the Ethereum blockchain.
+The dApps built on the Loom Network platform are given a dedicated dAppChain, which becomes their own unique sidechain built on the Ethereum blockchain.